-17 The Economic Research Center's STELA model.
-Note: Each of the totals include the following information: GDP, tax revenues, consumption, and investment are reported in millions of 2012 inflation-adjusted dollars and are based on the estimates in the Congressional Budget Office's February 2023 economic projections; employment is full-time equivalent non-farm jobs, in thousands of jobs; differences from baseline results are rounded to the nearest \$10 million for GDP, tax revenue, and investment and are rounded to the nearest thousand for employment.
+6 STELA, the Economic Research Center's state tax and economic long-run analysis model.
+Note: Each of the totals include the following information: GDP, tax revenues, consumption, and investment are reported in millions of 2023 inflation-adjusted dollars and are based on the estimates in the Congressional Budget Office's Feb 2023 economic projections; employment is full-time equivalent non-farm jobs, in thousands of jobs; differences from baseline results are rounded to the nearest \$10 million for GDP, tax revenue, and investment and are rounded to the nearest thousand for employment.

-Scenario 2: Cutting the Corporate Income Tax
+Scenario 2: Eliminate Corporate Income Tax Over 5 Years